Towards Automated Network Mitigation Analysis (extended): Practical Model Acquisition

 Today, the NVD does not provide data on how vulnerabilities may impact components other than the vulnerable component, e.g., in case of a privilege escalation.
 Such escalations are typically filed with $\mathit{type}=\integrity$.
-Hence, similar to MulVal, we identify this vulnerability with a privilege escalation.
-The latest version 3 of the CVSS standard, released in June 2015, provides a new metric \texttt{in\_scope} to specifically designate such vulnerabilities.
+Hence we identify this vulnerability with a privilege escalation. \begin{full} The latest version 3 of the CVSS standard, released in June 2015, provides a new metric \texttt{in\_scope} to specifically designate such vulnerabilities.
 While this metric is still not specific enough to accurately describe propagation, it at least avoids this drastic over-approximation.
-As of now, all vulnerability feeds provided by the NVD are classified using CVSSv2, hence we hope for quick adoption of the new standard.
-Consequently, and as opposed to Example~\ref{ex:acts}, $\pre^\attacks(a)=\compromised(h,\integrity)$, and $\post(o_\mathit{success})=\compromised(h,\mathit{type})$.
+As of now, all vulnerability feeds provided by the NVD are classified using CVSSv2, hence we hope for quick adoption of the new standard. \end{full} Consequently, and as opposed to Example~\ref{ex:acts}, $\pre^\attacks(a)=\compromised(h,\integrity)$, and $\post(o_\mathit{success})=\compromised(h,\mathit{type})$.
 CVSSv2 specifies one of three access vectors: `local', which we ignore altogether, `adjacent network', which models attacks that can only be mounted within the same subnet and typically pertain to the network layer, and `network', which can be mounted from a different network.
 The second differs from the third in that the precondition requires $z_1$ and $z_2$ to be equal.

-As a first approximation, we assign probabilities according to the `access complexity' metric, which combines the probability of finding an exploitable configuration, the probability of a probabilistic exploit to succeed, and the skill required to mount the attack into either `low', `medium' or `high'.
+We assign probabilities according to the `access complexity' metric, which combines the probability of finding an exploitable configuration, the probability of a probabilistic exploit to succeed, and the skill required to mount the attack into either `low', `medium' or `high'.
 This is translated into a probability $p$ of $0.2$, $0.5$, or $0.8$, respectively.
 Thus $p(O_\mathit{success})=p'$ and $p(O_\mathit{fail})=1-p'$, where $\post(o_\mathit{fail})=\top$.
 The action cost $c(a)$ is set to $1$.
 A separate input file permits the user to refine both action cost and outcome probability of $o_\mathit{success}$ to reflect assumptions about the skill of the adversary and prior knowledge about the software configurations in the network.